 Many individuals are concerned about their personal information being available on the Internet.
 Can your ISP (Internet Service Provider) know what you’re downloading and monitor your history?

 Fortunately, there is a workaround.
-It accomplishes this by encrypting your data, preventing your ISP from viewing, tracking, or storing it.
+It accomplishes this by encrypting your data and preventing your ISP from viewing, tracking, or storing it.
 This also protects all your online activities from hackers and third parties.

 IPVanish is a well-known and dependable VPN service, and some even consider it the best VPN service available.
 They have simple, quick-to-use software that is well-liked worldwide for its privacy to customers.